SydneyOwl/hamlib-crossbuild/readme.md

 # Readme

-This repository provides automated cross-compilation of [Hamlib](https://github.com/hamlib/hamlib) for various CPU architectures(for now linux only).
+This repository provides automated cross-compilation of [Hamlib](https://github.com/hamlib/hamlib) for various CPU architectures(for now linux and macOS only).
 It checks official Hamlib releases everyday and automatically builds linux binary distributions when new versions are detected.

 ## Usage
 Pre-built Linux binaries are available in `Releases` section.
 Download the appropriate archive for your architecture and extract the contents to your target Linux system.